ryanbugden/Overlapper/README.md

 <img src="./_images/overlapper_chamfer.gif"  width="360">

 ### Cross-overlapping:
-1. Select 2 or 4 on-curve points (Doesn't currently work on more).
+1. Select an even number of on-curve points.
 2. Hold `Shift + v`, and move the mouse right or left to make your corner into an overlap or a chamfer, respectively.
 The further you move your mouse, the bigger the cross-overlap.
 3. Let go of `v` (before letting go of `Shift`) to commit the resulting shape.